OFFICIAL LAUNCH JULY 9TH | FRESNO STATE CAMPUS

 Top solutions are piloted with growers and, once validated, move into commercialization pathways for deployment at scale.

-This challenge invites participants to use free satellite imagery to detect and map underperforming zones in Central Valley orchards.
-The interest form is the first step for students, builders, and collaborators who want to take part in the four-week sprint, learn more about the project, and get connected before official team registration begins.
+Participants use free satellite imagery to detect and map underperforming zones in Central Valley orchards.
+Take part in the four-week sprint, learn more about the project, and get connected before official team registration begins.